dariyasydykova/open_projects/ROC_animation/README.md

 An ROC curve is made by plotting a false positive rate against a true positive rate for each possible cutoff value.
 In my tumor example, we can assume that the positive outcome is malignant.
-Then the true positive rate is the fraction of tumors that were correctly identified as malignant.
-The false positive rate is the fraction of tumors that are benign that were identified as malignant.
+Then, the true positive rate is the fraction of malignant tumors that were correctly identified as malignant, and the false positive rate is the fraction of benign tumors that were incorrectly identified as malignant.

 ![cutoff.gif](animations/cutoff.gif)